SR RUBY ON RAILS DEVELOPER

 - 2014: I joined this project with a team assembled of 3 strangers from Twitter.
 As part of a code competition I built an interface for scraping YouTube videos and wrote some helper methods to take advantage of creating embedded website videos.
 Also one of the core developers for Rails in the project.

 - 2015: I started this project with, again, a team of strangers on assembled via Twitter.
 In 48 hours we built TrenderCast which is a podcast subscription and trends system.
 This product was my vision and I was the primary Rails developer on this project.

 - 2016: This year I focussed on working solo and experimenting with new Rails technology ofWebSockets/ActionCable.
 The project was to build a game server for poker games.
 With the 48 hours I made it as far as implementing a chat room, game tables, seat assignment, and card dealing.

 - Designed full website automation for popular sites using Watir and Watir-webdriver in the Ruby language.

 - Designed a script to pay all site members who’ve authored content; all appropriate fees for students memberships, and subscriptions, via the PayPal API using Python.

-- This was a self made startup for refurbishing and selling iPhone and surpluss part sales.
+- This was a profitable self made startup for refurbishing and selling iPhone and surplus part sales.
 I designed and deployed a full eCommerce website built on top of the Satchmo/Django framework using Python.